lagoon-examples/drupal-opensearch/README.md

 * PHP 8
 * NGINX
 * MariaDB 10.11
+* ElasticSearch 7.10 - Note that this image is no longer supported or maintained

 To see similar projects with additional services, please visit https://github.com/lagoon-examples and to find out more about the services, please visit the documentation at https://docs.lagoon.sh/lagoon